-Digital Media and Society, which is offered in English, is very popular among both international and Swedish students and attracts hundreds of applicants every year.
-The group of 20-30 students who are selected and attend the programme comes from very diverse academic, educational, cultural and ethnic backgrounds, which further strengthens the programme’s focus on inclusion, diversity and multidisciplinary.
+Student profile Digital Media and Society is very popular among both international and Swedish students and attracts hundreds of applicants every year.
+In 2018, applicants came from 134 different countries.
+The group of 20-30 students who are selected and attend the programme come from diverse academic, educational, cultural and ethnic backgrounds.
+This further strengthens the programme's focus on inclusion, diversity and multidisciplinarity.

-The two-year programme leads to a Master of Social Sciences (120 credits), with Media and Communication Studies as the main field of study.
-A one-year programme option leading to a Master of Social Sciences (60 credits), is also available.
+The programme leads to a Master of Social Science (120 credits), with Media and Communication Studies as the main field of study.
+After one year of study, it is possible to obtain a Master of Social Science (60 credits).

-The Master Programme in Social Sciences, specialising in Digital Media and Society, has a duration of two academic years and is built around four main components that relate to different types of knowledge, skills and competences.
-These are: the core courses, the skills courses, the elective courses and the Master’s thesis.
+Digital Media and Society has a duration of two academic years and is built around four main components that relate to different types of knowledge, skills and competences.
+These are:

 The third component of the programme (30 credits) comprises elective courses, allowing you to deepen your knowledge and expertise in specific areas, on the basis of your special interests.
 Part of the elective courses are two alternative kinds of internship courses, in organisations or in research projects, which give you the possibility to apply your theoretical knowledge and skills in real-life work and research environments.

-The programme is academically-based and is deeply rooted in theory, empirical research and critical reasoning.
-Lectures, workshops and seminars are combined with, inter alia, essays, debates, independent project work, which give students the opportunity to develop their methodological skills, theoretical knowledge and critical judgment capacities in relation to topics that concern digital media and society.
+The programme is academically based and is deeply rooted in theory, empirical research and critical reasoning.
+Lectures, workshops and seminars are combined with, among other things, essays, debates and independent project work.
+This gives you the opportunity to develop your methodological skills, theoretical knowledge and critical judgment capacities in relation to topics that concern digital media and society.